Glamour camping–glamping–is catching on everywhere.

 Want to try glamping?
 Here are some ideas to get you started.

 Once you have the tent (palatial pavilion, or tricked-out ravel trailer) of your dreams, think about putting some of the following things into it:

-Tidying Up: The Storm Kettle gives you up to 40 ounces of hot water, plenty for shaving, tea, or instant coffee, without a campfire.
-It’s a century-old solution that works brilliantly for the glamper.
+Tidying Up: The Giant Stainless Steel Coffee Pot gives you up to 140 ounces of hot water, plenty for shaving, tea, or instant coffee, without a campfire.
+Add in the included grounds basket to brew up fresh coffee, too.
+It’s an age-old solution that works brilliantly for the glamper.